postlund/pyatv/docs/development/scan_pair_and_connect.md

 # Connect

-Connecting is simply done by passing a config to {% include api i="pyatv.conncet" %}:
+Connecting is simply done by passing a config to {% include api i="pyatv.connect" %}:

 ```python
 # Get a configuration with scan